-Students who are expelled from SOCS shall be given a rehabilitation plan upon expulsion as developed by the governing board at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
-The rehabilitation plan should include a date not later than one year from the date of expulsion when the student may reapply to SOCS for readmission.
+Students who are expelled from SOCS-K shall be given a rehabilitation plan upon expulsion as developed by the hearing officer at the time of the expulsion order, which may include, but is not limited to, periodic review as well as assessment at the time of review for readmission.
+The rehabilitation plan should include a date not later than one year from the date of expulsion when the student may reapply to SOCS-K for readmission.